 If you visit the Blue Lagoon on a sunny day, bring a pair of sunglasses and sunscreen.

 Most people spend around two hours in the waters of the Blue Lagoon.
 This reflects my experience.

 This is not a place to do vigorous laps.
 The Blue Lagoon is all about relaxed bathing and you do not need to know how to swim to visit.

 The depth of the water varies from three to five feet.
 If you are a non-swimmer, just be aware that there are deeper spots.
 Lifeguards are also on duty.

 Although the silica in the Blue Lagoon will not damage your hair, it can make it super crunchy.
-Therefore, if you intend to get your hair wet, apply liberal conditioner before entering the pool.
+Therefore, if you intend to get your hair wet, apply conditioner liberally before entering the pool.

 When it is time to leave the Blue Lagoon, make sure that you thoroughly wash and condition your hair.
 I found that my hair was drier than usual for a few days after my visit but, with proper conditioning, it soon recovered.